 Kathy joined Watsi on May 11th, 2019.
 4 other people also joined Watsi on that day!
-Kathy's most recent donation supported Lemayan, an active 4-year-old from Tanzania, to fund knee surgery.
+Kathy's most recent donation supported Ny, a loving grandmother from Cambodia, to fund cataract surgery so she can be active again.

 Lemayan is an active little boy from Tanzania.
 He is the fourth born to his mother, who is the eldest wife to her husband and has five children.
 Lemayan's father has two wives and a total of six children.
 Both wives live together in the same homestead, but each one has their own mud house.
 They live in harmony, mainly keeping livestock - cows, goats and sheep.
 Three of the children are currently going to school.
 Lemayan was diagnosed with genu varus, meaning his legs are curved outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he has a difficult time walking.
 Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Lemayan.
 The procedure is scheduled to take place on March 10th.
 Treatment will hopefully restore Lemayan's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Lemayan’s father says, “I wish my son to get treatment and later on join school."